2) Extraction of the intensity profile

 16-bit files using Adobe DNG converter.

-- If the S/N of the image is good, the profile can be taken as it is, or if the S/N is low :
+- If the S/N of the profile is low (i.e. noisy):

 - A 20-pixel high slice is cropped from the image.